convert a bicycle to an ‘e-bike’ or electric powered bike

 With these concerns I settled on Swytch who, for better or worse, kept the options available simple.
 SWYTCH is a brand that’s both marketing itself and winning respect.
 It supports customers who find that despite their best planning, their kit doesn’t fit as expected.
 For example, Swytch quickly attended to a couple of queries when my made-for Brompton kit arrived with parts for a later model.
 Swytch reliably dispatched the correct missing items.
 Overall that delayed my bike conversion by a week.
 Ultimately I’m happy but with the surprise that Facebook was a better source of information than the Swytch manuals and knowledge base.
 Swytch aim to make bike conversion look simple.
 But it’s more true that Swytch make a DIY bike conversion more likely, and with so many bikes in the world, that’s surely not simple.

-fit the Swytch front motor wheel and feel the forks
+how to fit an e-bike kit front motor wheel – feel the forks!

-A Swytch kit includes a replacement wheel for your front wheel.
+A Swytch kit includes a replacement front wheel.
 You’ll make a few measurements when you place your order so that the correct wheel is made and delivered.
 I fitted the new wheel with a new tube and a puncture-proof Schwalbe Marathon Plus tyre.

 The wheel has a motor at its hub where a wire exits on its way to a power pack (see photos).
 An axle at the wheel centre has two flats to help lock the axle in the front forks while the wheel around it turns.
 This locking idea is so important that a ‘torque washer’ is placed on each side of the fork.
 The torque washer spreads the turning force of the motor and helps lock the axle further.
 The motor can generate 40Nm of turning ‘torque’ – roughly that of a good cordless drill.